RG9-1485

 Who Makes Parts

 We don't know whether Canon actually make all their own parts, but suspect not.
 A great many Chinese manufacturers are claiming to make parts for HP and Canon.
-Printers seem to be made a bit like like cars - but not even the assembly plants always belong to the badge-name manufacturer.
+We get quite a lot of emails from people looking for vendors - and try looking on alibaba.com.
+Printers are made in assembly plants, a bit like like cars - but not even the assembly plants always belong to the badge-name manufacturer.
 Its as though Nissan cars were made by Toyota and no one noticed.
+(Actually, Nissan Cars are made by the Renault-Nissan Alliance which also involves Samsung, Datsun, and Lada, whilst Toyota, Lexus and Daihatsu are allies.)

 Responsibility and Control